Talking with a ghost: semi-virtual coupled levitated oscillators: Discussion

 \section{Discussion}

-We have demonstrated tuneable coupling between two semi-virtual oscillators, one of which is a real charged microsphere levitated in vacuum and the other a near-identical ghost oscillator synthesized on an analogue computer.
-This proof-of-principle work represents a new toolbox for levitated particle manipulation, by considering it as hardware-in-the-loop (HIL) of an electronic control system.
-Charged particles levitated in a Paul trap are an ideal platform for physical analogue simulation, due to a high degree of environmental isolation in vacuum, and the possibility to engineer a user-defined environment via electrical forces \cite{Message2025}.
-The real-time feedback we use to generate an interaction between a single real particle and the analogue ghost is scaleable to arrays of particles or multiple degrees-of-freedom simultaneously \cite{Ren2025}.
-In this work we have only varied the relative oscillation frequency between the semi-virtual coupled oscillators, and the magnitude of linear coupling between the particle.
-Future work will consider oscillators with different properties, for example by sythesizing enhanced dissipation for the ghost to enable sympathetic cooling of the real particle.
-By unbalancing the interaction between the semi-virtual oscillators ($k_\mathrm{r} \neq k_\mathrm{g}$), it will be possible to synthesize non-reciprocal Coulomb interactions in our HIL system, which cannot be physically generated.
-Finally, we have only explored a linear coupling between the oscillators, yet it is possible to synthesize arbitrary interactions, which may potentially not be feasible to digitally simulate.
-This work is in the tradition of physical analogue engineering, which can be used to explore inaccessible areas of physics \cite{Svancara2024} and enable efficient information processing \cite{Wright2022}.
+We have demonstrated tuneable coupling between two oscillators, one of which is a real charged microsphere levitated in vacuum and the other is a near-identical ghost oscillator synthesised on an analogue computer.
+This proof-of-principle work represents a new toolbox for levitated particle manipulation by~considering it as hardware-in-the-loop (HIL) of an electronic control system. {In the work presented here, the~analogue computer could be replaced by a digital system, which would offer advantages in terms of flexibility and noise.
+Analogue computers have specific advantages, for~example, when simulating the ``fast--slow'' dynamics that are found throughout nature~\cite{BERTRAM2017105}.}

+Charged particles levitated in a Paul trap are an ideal platform for physical analogue simulation, due to a high degree of environmental isolation in vacuum, and~the possibility to engineer a user-defined environment via electrical forces~\cite{Message2025}.
+The~real-time feedback we use to generate an interaction between a single real particle and the analogue ghost is scaleable to arrays of particles or multiple degrees-of-freedom simultaneously~\cite{Ren2025}.
+In this work, we have only varied the relative oscillation frequency between the semi-virtual coupled oscillators, as well as~the magnitude of linear coupling between the particle.
+Future work will consider oscillators with different properties, for~example, by synthesizing enhanced dissipation for the ghost to enable sympathetic cooling of the real particle.
+By~unbalancing the interaction between the semi-virtual oscillators ($k_\mathrm{r} \neq k_\mathrm{g}$), it will be possible to synthesise non-reciprocal Coulomb interactions in our HIL system, which cannot be physically generated.
+Finally, we have only explored a linear coupling between the oscillators, yet it is possible to synthesise arbitrary interactions, which may potentially be unfeasible to digitally simulate.
+This work is in the tradition of physical analogue engineering, which can be used to explore inaccessible areas of physics~\cite{Svancara2024} and enable efficient information processing~\cite{Wright2022}.